 In the parked state, the central pin also provides thermal coupling to the liquid helium stage to further speed up the cool-down after sample transfer.
 For measurements, the STM is released from its parking position and then suspended by three springs.
-Because the thermal connection between the cryostat and the STM through the springs is insufficient in the suspended state, three short $125 \,\mu m$ silver wires establish a thermal contact between the STM and the JT stage.
+Because the thermal connection of the STM to the cryostat through the springs is insufficient in the suspended state, three short $125 \,\mu m$ silver wires establish a thermal contact between the STM and the JT stage.